ministryofjustice/parliamentary-questions/README.md

     $ git secrets --add --literal '#WARNING Secrets Are Not Encrypted!'

 **Please note** the string literal above should have underscores where there are spaces.
-Otherwise git-secrets will look for every instance of each word in this repo.
-Also by removing the underscores in this example git-secrets will not flag this file and stop all branch commits.
+Removing the underscores in this example stops git-secrets flagging this file as having exposed credentials.

 Finally open your local repository .git/hooks/pre-commit file and add the following command :